Anti-tank guided missile: Post Cold War: third generation ATGMs and later

 Third-generation "fire-and-forget" missiles rely on a laser, electro-optical imager (IIR) seeker or a W band radar seeker in the nose of the missile.
 Once the target is identified, the missile needs no further guidance during flight; it is "fire-and-forget", and the missile operator is free to retreat.
 However, fire-and-forget missiles are more subject to electronic countermeasures than MCLOS and SACLOS missiles.
 Examples include the German PARS 3 LR and the Israeli Spike.

 Most modern ATGMs have shaped charge HEAT warheads, designed specifically for penetrating tank armor.
 Tandem-charge missiles attempt to defeat explosive reactive armour (ERA): the small initial charge sets off the ERA while the follow-up main charge attempts to penetrate the main armor.
 Top-attack weapons such as the US Javelin, the Swedish Bill and the Indian Nag and MPATGM are designed to strike vehicles from above, where their armor is usually much weaker.
-MPATGM incorporates a dual-mode RF/IIR, AI-enabled uncooled seeker.
 Third generation systems and beyond are generally much more expensive than second generation systems.